 These advantages sound great, but what about the disadvantages?

 To get traditional ads done, marketing agencies will, of course, have to invest some money to enable the campaign to be a successful one.
 In the digital marketing space, it does not cost much to add extra product and service pages to your website.

 For traditional marketing ads, you pay for them.
 This means whenever you need to update your product information, you, for example, may have to pull down the old billboard and replace it with a new one.

 Or get an extra ad space in the newspaper.
-Not forgetting the cost of delivering fliers, mails etc. to your target audience.
+Not forgetting the cost of delivering fliers, emails etc. to your target audience.
 With digital marketing, you can spread info can with the click of a button.